Adian History, Family Crest & Coats of Arms

 Early Origins of the Adian family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Adian History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adian research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Adian History in all our PDF Extended History products and printed products wherever possible.

 Adian Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Adian has been spelled many different ways, including Eden, Edin, Edden, Edens and others.

 Early Notables of the Adian family (pre 1700)